stared/stared.github.io/content/blog/2024/05/science-games-explorable-explanations/index.md

 ## Notes

-This is an except (sections 3.2 Science-based games and 3.3 Explorable Explanations) from ["Quantum games and interactive tools for quantum technologies outreach and education,"](https://doi.org/10.1117/1.OE.61.8.081809)[^quantumedu] an open-access article I co-authored.
+This is an except (sections 3.2 Science-based games and 3.3 Explorable Explanations) from [Quantum games and interactive tools for quantum technologies outreach and education](https://doi.org/10.1117/1.OE.61.8.081809),[^quantumedu] an open-access article I co-authored.

 I shared it here (on the same Creative Commons CC BY license, obviosuly) as these sections are worth on their own, regardless if we talk about quantum mechanics and quantum computing, or any other piece of science and engineering.
 I deeply believe that we can change the fundamental approach of teaching and learning, making it more accessible and enjoyable.

 ## To do

+Preskill30 wrote that “perhaps kids who grow up playing quantum games will acquire a visceral understanding of quantum phenomena that our generation lacks”, and studies confirm that this type of open-ended experience promotes exploration.31

+\[...\] We designed Virtual Lab to be a highly composable environment (such as LEGO bricks or Minecraft) yet powerful enough to simulate major wave optics and quantum information phenomena.
+“Leave computing to computers” served as our motto.

 - Mention HyperRogue[^hyperrogue]
 - Mention Virtual Lab[^virtuallab]